natcap/invest.users-guide/source/urban_nature_access.rst

   The name of this layer will match the basename of the user's provided administrative boundaries vector.

-  * SUP_DEMadm_cap - the average greenspace budget available per person within this administrative unit.
+  * SUP_DEMadm_cap - the average greenspace supply/demand available per person within this administrative unit.
   * Pund_adm - the total population within the administrative unit that is undersupplied with greenspace.
   * Povr_adm - the total population within the administrative unit that is oversupplied with greenspace.

   If the user has selected to aggregate results by population group or has elected to run the model with search radii defined per population group, these additional fields will be created:

-  * SUP_DEMadm_cap_[POP_GROUP] - the average greenspace budget available per
+  * SUP_DEMadm_cap_[POP_GROUP] - the average greenspace supply/demand available per
     person in population group POP_GROUP within this administrative unit.
   * Pund_adm_[POP_GROUP] - the total population belonging to the population group POP_GROUP within this administrative unit that are undersupplied